subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 ### 1.2 Request Approval

 Click `Get Started` and then select `Approve`.
-Then MetaMask will pop up, asking you to sign this transaction.
+Then your wallet will pop up, asking you to sign this transaction.

 ### 1.3 Register Indexer

-Fill in the details to register your Indexer and confirm the MetaMask transaction.
+Fill in the details to register your Indexer and confirm the wallet transaction.

 ![Register MetMask-Confirm Transaction](/assets/img/network/indexer_registration.png)